 The Suan Pakkad Palace is less known among the museums in Bangkok.
 Only a handful of visitors seem to come here at a time.
 But those who stumble upon it will be pleasantly surprised.
 The hidden oasis is home to a stunning collection of Thai antiquities and artifacts.

 Suan Pakkad: History

-“Suan pakkad” translates to “cabbage garden” and describes the land that became the current site of the Suan Pakkad Palace.
+“Suan pakkad” translates to “cabbage garden” and describes the land that has become the current site of the Suan Pakkad Palace.
 It was originally the residence of Prince Chumbhot Paribatra of Navor Svarga, a descendant of King Chulalongkorn (Rama V), and his wife, M.R.
 Pantip Paribatra.
-They owned an extensive collection of Thai artifacts which they partly inherited and partly acquired themselves.
-Realizing that artifacts are a common property of cultural heritage, they opened the collection to the public.
-Four traditional Thai houses from distant places were reconstructed on the grounds of the palace in 1952 to serve as both a reception hall and an exhibition space for the precious collection.
+They owned an extensive collection of Thai artifacts, which they partly inherited and partly acquired themselves.
+Realizing that artifacts are a common property of cultural heritage, they decided to open the collection to the public.
+Four traditional Thai houses from distant places were reconstructed on the grounds of the palace in 1952 to serve as a reception hall and exhibition space for the precious collection.

 Suan Pakkad: Exhibition highlights

 While the individual structures of the Suan Pakkad Palace are themselves architectural masterpieces, they hold a vast range of rare and often unique artifacts ranging from pottery and glassware, furnishings and musical instruments, murals and Buddhist drawings to shells and minerals.
 The following are just some of the highlights that you shouldn’t miss during your visit.